Typhoon Ketsana: Paracel Islands incident

 Vietnamese officials and media reported that Chinese naval forces mistreated Vietnamese fishermen who tried to take shelter from the typhoon in the disputed Paracel Islands.
 The Chinese Navy allegedly fired on Vietnamese fishing boats when they tried to take shelter at Tru Cau island to escape Typhoon Ketsana and after being allowed to stay on the island for several days, they were robbed and beaten by Chinese forces before leaving.
 Vietnam and China have an agreement that fishermen from either country can ride out storms in the other's territory.

 Nguyen Viet Thang, chairman of the Vietnam Fishery Association, said his organization was preparing an official protest to China over the incidents.
 Colonel Bui Phu Phu, vice chief of the border guard forces of the fishermen's home province of Quảng Ngãi, confirmed the accusations and said the Ministry of Foreign Affairs should send a protest to China.

 An official at the Chinese embassy in Hanoi said China had no comment on the accusations.

 Retirement

-Due to the damage and deaths caused by the storm, the names Ketsana and Ondoy were later retired.

-The committee selected the name Champi to replace "Ketsana" on the Western Pacific basin name lists beginning in 2011.
-It was first used in the 2015 season.
+Due to the damage and deaths caused by the storm, the name Ketsana was later retired by the committee.
+The name Champi was selected to replace Ketsana on the Western Pacific basin name lists beginning in 2011.
+It was first used in the 2015 Pacific typhoon season.

-In June 2012, the name selected by PAGASA to replace "Ondoy" was Odette and was first used in the 2013 season.
+In June 2012, PAGASA retired the name Ondoy from their naming lists and replaced it with Odette.
+It was first used in the 2013 Pacific typhoon season.